RESUME

 Sydney 2009 World Masters Games (IMGA)

-The Sydney 2009 World Masters Games was the seventh edition of the world’s largest multi-sport event, with a record 28,676 people from 95 countries competing across 28 sports at 72 venues.
+The Sydney 2009 World Masters Games was the seventh edition of the world’s largest multi-sport event, with a record 28,676 athletes from 95 countries competing across 28 sports at 72 venues.

-• Negotiated its media partnerships with ABC Local Radio, Channel Nine and Nationwide News (News Limited), sourced most of its ambassadors, including seven Olympic champions, and conceived the idea of a Games oath – Peter FitzSimons penned it – as its legacy item.
+- Negotiated its media partnerships – ABC Radio, Channel Nine and News Limited – recruited its ambassadors, including seven Olympic champions, and persuaded best-selling author Peter FitzSimons to write a Games oath – Let’s Play – as its legacy item.

 2007-2008